Parameterized Approximation Schemes for Steiner Trees with Small Number of Steiner Vertices: The weighted directed Steiner tree problem

 Observe that there is a dominating set of size $b$ in $G$ if and only if there is an arborescence connecting the root to all terminals of cost $b$.
 Note also that this arborescence contains $b$ Steiner vertices.
 Thus we set the parameter $p$ to value $b$.

-Suppose that there is a parameterized $\alpha$-approximation algorithm for the \dirST problem for parameter $p$, where $\alpha$ is some constant.
-Then, we would obtain a parameterized $\alpha$-approximation algorithm for the \domSet problem parameterized by the size $b$ of the solution.
-This would imply $\W{1} = \FPT$ by~\cite{chen2016constant}. \end{proof}
+Suppose that there is a parameterized $f(p)$-approximation algorithm for the \dirST problem for parameter $p$ and a computable function $f$.
+Then, we would obtain a parameterized $f(b)$-approximation algorithm for the \domSet problem parameterized by the size $b$ of the solution.
+This would imply $\W{1} = \FPT$ by~\cite{dom-set}. \end{proof}